wp-plugins/memphis-documents-library/readme.txt

 = 1.0 =
 * Initial Release of Memphis Documents Library
 == Feature Request ==
-* *Feature* - Get thumbails of the documents as the featured image for the post, as an alternative to Google Preview.
+* *Feature* - Get thumbnails of the documents as the featured image for the post, as an alternative to Google Preview.
 * *Feature* - Give other user types the ability to upload files.
-* *Feature* - Shortcode to add a download link to a post or page.
+* *Feature* - Short-code to add a download link to a post or page.
 * *Feature* - Search shows only files that the specific user role has access too.
 * *Feature* - Added more level to categories.
 * *Feature* - Batch upload choose a category for all file before uploading them.